Importing a vehicle into Ireland

 Vehicle Registration Tax (VRT) is based on the Open Market Selling Price (OMSP) of the vehicle.
 The OMSP depends on the market value, engine size, year, model and roadworthiness condition of the vehicle.

 After the vehicle has been inspected the rate of VRT is calculated by Revenue.
 The VRT is collected by the NCTS on behalf of Revenue.
-You can pay by bank draft (payable to NCTS), Laser (debit) card or credit card.
-If you are using a Laser debit card to pay, the transaction is limited to €1,500 per day.
+You can pay by bank draft (payable to Applus Car Testing Service), debit card or credit card.
+If you are using a debit card to pay, the transaction is limited to €2,500 per day.
 If the VRT payment exceeds this amount, you can pay the balance by bank draft.

-VRT rates for Category A vehicles from 1 January 2013
+CO2 charge for Category A vehicles

 |CO2 emissions levels||VRT rates|